Neelu-Naidu-ds/Data-Driven-Sales-Finance-with-Excel/README.md

 ✅ **Streamline supply chain operations** to improve efficiency and reduce costs.
 ✅ **Prioritize high-growth customers and product categories** to sustain revenue expansion.
 ✅ **Expand into top-performing markets** to leverage growth potential.
-✅ **Refine pricing and promotional strategies** to boost underperforming products.

 This summary provides a **concise overview of business performance** and outlines **key actions for sustained growth and market leadership**.